-The Arboretum in February
+The Arboretum in December

 The Visitor Center and Art Exhibitions are open 10:00am–5:00pm, closed Wednesdays.
-Be sure to check out more classes and other activities on our calendar.

 Please see our calendar for a great list of lectures, classes, and tour opportunities in December.